brendano/gfl_syntax/guidelines/guidelines.md

 ![The police arrested the man who robbed our bank.](police.0.png)

 Semantically, the *man* is both the object of *arrest* **and** the subject of *robbed*.
 But, syntactically, the complementizer *who* occupies the subject position of the RC.
 We therefore make the semantics of the semantic link clear by writing: `who = man`.
 The head of the embedded clause (the verb *robbed*) also serves as the dependent of the nominal head (*man*).

+Nonrestrictive relative clauses (*The police arrested the man, who robbed our bank*) are analyzed like their restrictive counterparts.

 Sometimes the relative pronoun is the object of a preposition, which may be stranded or fronted: